vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 :::note In order to run the `vega` command from any folder you should move the binary to a folder that is in your PATH.

-### Next Steps
+## Next Steps

 #### Setting up a validator node
 For instructions on how to set up a Vega node as a validator, see the [validator setup guide](setup-validator.md).

 #### Setting up a data node

-For instructions for setting up data node can be found on the [data node setup guide](setup-datanode.md) page.
+Instructions for setting up a data node can be found on the [data node setup guide](setup-datanode.md) page.